marc2332/flutter-node/readme.md

 # Flutter-Node

-A NodeJS package to interact with the FLutter SDK
+A NodeJS package to interact with the FLutter SDK via CLI wrapping

 Working now: